ranja-sarkar/Classification/docs/chapter1.md

 ### F1-score

 This score is a harmonic mean of recall and precision and manages the trade-off between quantity and quality of classifications.
+Using a harmonic mean ensures that if either precision or recall is low, then the F1 score drops significantly for the classifier.

 <img width="366" height="41" alt="f1" src="https://github.com/user-attachments/assets/73296b8c-6cf8-42c7-80fe-438aa70671e0" />

 It is most worthwhile to choose a metric based on the business problem we are solving because there are always trade-offs.
 The metric selection must be based on how much trade-off the business allows.
 Detection (or not) of a true effect is related in a natural way to the cost analysis of diagnostic decision-making.